 Serge counselors also meet with local believers in the church—as well as national church leaders—to encourage them in their struggles, and walk with them in the hard places of ministry.

-Supporting and Counseling for Missionaries
+Supporting and Counseling Missionaries

 No one said missionary life is easy.
-That’s why we also provide vital care for Serge workers, including counseling, crisis care, conflict resolution, and debriefing to help missionaries navigate difficult circumstances on the field and flourish in their calling.
+That’s why we also provide vital care for Serge workers, including counseling, crisis care, conflict resolution, and debriefing, to help missionaries navigate difficult circumstances on the field and flourish in their calling.

 As one counselor says: